enlguy/hubprosp-full/content/_index.md

 # call_to_action
 call_to_action:
   title: Ready to get started?
-  content: Just click the button and submit your contact information - we'll be in touch within 24 hours to setup a free, no-obligation call.
+  content: Just click the button and submit your contact information along with any inquiry - we'll be in touch within 24 hours.
   image: "/images/cta.svg"
   button:
     enable: true